 There are many website builders on the market today that offer a wide range of features and services.
 Wix, Squarespace, Webflow, and Pagecloud, are just a few examples of popular website builders that vary in design capabilities, template options, price, and overall editing experience.
 Be sure to do your research, experiment with free trials, and determine which platform best fits your website needs.

-Website builders create either adaptive or responsive websites, which offer different building experiences.
-These concepts will be discussed in more detail below so you can best understand which builders will work for you.
 If you don’t know how to code, becoming familiar with the freedoms and limitations of various website design tools is essential.
-For example, although Wordpress is the most used website platform, it’s not popular with visual designers because of its limited customization options.
+For example, although Wordpress is the most used website platform, it’s not popular with visual designers because of its limited customization options and required technical knowledge.
+A website builder like Pagecloud on the other hand has a drag-and-drop interface that allows you to build your site visually by arranging content on the digital canvas.

 Before you start building a website, determine your website needs: Are you creating a photo gallery?
 How often will you update your site?
 Do you need a contact form?
 Choose a website builder that can help you effectively accomplish those goals.